 Shelton's other winners are Sundance Head, Craig Wayne Boyd, Danielle Bradbery, Cassadee Pope and Jermaine Paul.

 Shelton has a storied career laden with wins of his own.
-Shelton earned his latest honors with the 2018 CMT Video of the Year and Male Video of the Year awards for his recent chart-topping single "I'll Name the Dogs."
+He earned his latest honors in November, when he was named Favorite Country Artist by the People's Choice Awards.
+He was also named the 2018 CMT Music Awards Video of the Year and Male Video of the Year winner for his chart-topping single "I'll Name the Dogs."
 He was named Top Country Artist of the Year at the 2017 Billboard Music Awards and ended the year as Billboard's Most Played Country Artist.
-He is a 20-time ACM nominee and has taken home five CMA Male Vocalist of the Year trophies.
+He is a 20-time ACM Awards nominee and has taken home five CMA Male Vocalist of the Year trophies.

 His most recent album, "Texoma Shore," was his sixth record to debut at No. 1 on the Billboard Top Country Albums chart and marked his 11th all-genre Top 10.
-"I'll Name the Dogs," the first single from the project, became Shelton's 25th No. 1 song, a streak that began in 2001 with "Austin" from his debut album.
-His current single, "Turnin' Me On," is currently climbing the charts on country radio.
+"I'll Name the Dogs," the first single from the project, became Shelton's 25th No. 1 song, a streak that began in 2001 with "Austin," from his debut album.
+He is working on new music to release later this year.